The Funniest and Strangest Casino Supersti -tions

 Almost certainly not.
 But they make the casino world far more colourful.
 So, let’s dive into the funniest and strangest gambling superstitions you’ll encounter at casinos worldwide.

-Lucky Charms: Rabbits’ Feet, Coins, and More
+Rabbits’ Feet, Coins, and More

 The Power of Colours

-Colour carries strong symbolism in casino superstitions.
+Colour carries strong symbolism in casino superstitions

 Speaking of green, many Western players see it as a symbol of luck and money, which is not surprising given that the American dollar is nicknamed the “greenback.”